sofirij/assembler_website/README.md

 1. **Frontend**:
    - The user enters LC3 assembly code into the "Assembly Code" text area.
-   - When the "Compile" button is clicked, the code is sent to the backend via a `POST` request.
+   - When the "Assemble" button is clicked, the code is sent to the backend via a `POST` request.

 2. **Backend**:
-   - The Flask application receives the assembly code and passes it to `test.exe` through standard input using Python's `subprocess.run`.
+   - The Flask application receives the assembly code and passes it to `test` through standard input using Python's `subprocess.run`.
-   - The `test.exe` executable assembles the LC3 assembly code into binary machine code.
+   - The `test` executable assembles the LC3 assembly code into binary machine code.
    - The binary output is captured and returned to the frontend as a JSON response.

 3. **Output**: